oryon-dominik/dotfiles/basic-tutorials/how-to-get_WSL_running.md

 2. Install ubuntu from windows- store (or from chocolatey via powershell : `choco install wsl-ubuntu-<version>`) You can list available distributions on your system with `wslconfig /l` and set the default with `wslconfig /setdefault <name>`

-3. (Optional) Install vscode remote- & wsl-extensions (right now [19.06.2019] these are available only in the insiders-edition, not yet in stable releases)
+3. (Optional) Install vscode remote- & wsl-extensions

 4. (Optional) Install a X-server for windows, I recommend [vcxsrv](https://sourceforge.net/projects/vcxsrv/) (`choco install vcxsrv`) and configure Display and OpenGL in `.bashrc` (see below)